 If you were a fish, Plitvice would be your paradise.
-The Plitvice Lakes National Park is one of the top nature destinations in Europe, for all the right reasons.
-As a UNESCO World Heritage Site, there are some hurdles to cross with entrance rules, so I’ll break this down for you in addition to describing the route options.
+The Plitvice Lakes National Park is one of the top nature destinations in Europe, thanks to its many hiking trails, beautiful waterfalls, and crystal clear water where you can watch Plitvice’s fish enjoying their home.

 Accessible Travel Note: If you’re a wheelchair user, head to the bottom of this post for information about accessibility at Plitvice.

-Note: Some of the links in this post are affiliate links.
+Note: This post contains affiliate links.
 If you make a purchase, we’ll make a small commission at no cost to you.
-This is how we continue expanding the content on A Piece of Travel, so we thank you for your support.
+Thank you for your support!

 Location of Plitvice Lakes National Park

 Plitvice is located inland, about halfway between Zadar and Zagreb.
-As such, it’s a popular day trip from these two destinations.
+As such, it’s a popular day trip from both of these destinations.

-It’s possible to visit Plitvice in a day in places as far away as Split.
-However, you’ll be in for a 12+ hour excursion and not as much time to explore the park.
+It’s even possible to visit Plitvice in a day in places as far away as Split.

 Plitvice vs. Niagara & Iguazú Falls

 Niagara and Iguazú are immense in size and water volume.
-Plitvice is like a shorter, skinnier version of them but with shades of blue that more than make up for its smaller size.
+Plitvice is like a shorter, skinnier version of them but with such beautiful shades of blue that it more than makes up for its smaller size.

-Travel Tip: To see the falls when they’re looking their fullest, relatively speaking, aim to visit during, or preferably right after, the rainy season.
-May and early June are typically ideal times for good water volume and nice weather.
+Travel Tip: To see the Plitvice falls when they’re looking their fullest, aim to visit during, or preferably right after, the rainy season.
+May and early June are ideal months for higher water volume and nice weather.

 Buying your bus tickets in advance is advantageous for two reasons: